taylorbourne/xteve_lazystream/README.md

 ## Cron schedule

-By default, the cron job is scheduled to run daily at 00:00.
+By default, the cron job is scheduled to run every hour.
 A custom cron schedule can be specified by renaming the `sample_cron.txt` file in the `/config` volume to `cron.txt` and editing the schedule.
 Make sure to restart your container to take effect.

 ## Sample volume mapping